 Are you interested in working as a caddie?
 Formal education is not a requirement.

 Your experience and knowledge of the sport play a vital role in landing you a caddie job.
 Is it a good job?
 Explore the opportunities waiting for you to discover.

 Is Caddying a Good Job?

 Yes, caddying is a good job because of the benefits you get from working as one:

 - Carrying bags and learning at the same time

 At first, caddies carry bags and clean the golf clubs.
 But as each day goes by, you will know how to calculate yardages, proper divot placement, fix ball marks, and tend the flagstick.
 Later on, you will learn the game of golf itself.

 - Choosing your own schedule

 If you are a caddie working part-time, you work for four hours each day and choose your own workdays.
-This circumstance particularly refers to students who want (or who need) to earn extra for the summer.
+This circumstance particularly refers to students who want (or who need) to earn extra for the summer, they can even start to think about applying for a golf scholarship if they are a talented enough golfer.
 However, schedules are strictly followed, especially during weekends.

 - Building relationships with golfers